sebapersson/PEtab.jl/docs/src/Brannmark.md

 First element in the gradient = 2.70e-03
 ```

-Some useful notes regarding the steady-state solver are:
+Some useful notes regarding the steady-state solver:

-* In case a `SteadyStateSolverOption` is not specified the default is `:Simulate` with `:wrms`.
+* If you do not specify a `SteadyStateSolverOption`, the default option is `:Simulate` with `:wrms`.
-* A separate steady-state solver option can also be set for the gradient via `ssSolverGradientOptions`.
+* You can also set a separate steady-state solver option for the gradient using `ssSolverGradientOptions`.
-* All gradient and hessian options are compatible with `:Simulate`. `:Rootfinding` is only compatible with approaches using forward-mode automatic differentiation.
+* All gradient and hessian options are compatible with `:Simulate`.
+However, `:Rootfinding` is only compatible with approaches that use forward-mode automatic differentiation.